What motivated you to pursue a PhD?

 UB is a great place to pursue a PhD.
 Faculty and staff in the Department of Anthropology are internationally recognized as leaders and experts in the field.
 Advisors play an active role in encouraging and supporting their graduate students and frequently help facilitate career advancement after graduation.

-Hans Harmsen is a PhD student in the Department of Anthropology
+Hans Harmsen received his PhD in 2016 from the Department of Anthropology.